zhidong-z/zhidong-z.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Greetings!
+Welcome to Zhidong's personal website.

 I am interested in Computational Mechanics, Sensing, Computer Vision, Data Analytics, and Coding.
 I am dedicated to researching structural engineering and structural health monitoring through mechanics-based and data-driven approaches to advance resilient, healthy, and sustainable infrastructure.

-I enjoy playing badmintion, hiking, and cooking.
+I enjoy playing badminton, hiking, and cooking.

 **Education**